Flu Resource Center

 - Cough, stuffy/runny nose or sore throat

 If you or anyone in your party has been sick with any of the above symptoms in the last five days, we ask that you do not visit a child in an inpatient area.
 If you or anyone in your party has been sick, but must accompany a child to go up to an inpatient unit, we will ask you to wear a mask and will ask you more questions on the unit.

 The Centers for Disease Control and Prevention (CDC) recommends certain individuals get a yearly influenza vaccine.
 This provides the best protection throughout the flu season, which typically ends in early spring.

-While children younger than 6 months old are too young to get the influenza vaccine, so the best way to protect them is to make sure other people in their families get their flu shots.
+While children younger than 6 months old are too young to get the influenza vaccine, the best way to protect them is to make sure other people in their families get their flu shots.
 Plan to get your flu vaccines early, especially if you or your children are part of one of the following groups:

 - Pregnant women